OSS-EVE/nodebb-theme-oss/README.md

-Creepr theme for NodeBB
+OSS theme for NodeBB
 ====================

-Creepr, based on Persona, is a custom theme for the Creepr Network.
+OSS, based on Creepr is a custom theme for OSS alliance.

 ## Addons